-The California Department of Motor Vehicles (DMV) Registration Operations Division (ROD) is requesting resources of \$400,000 via the California Highway Patrol (CHP), lead state agency, beginning in federal FY 2018.
-Funding resources will be utilized to cover contractual costs for the maintenance/support and modifications to DMV's International Registration Plan (IRP) system used for registering apportioned commercial vehicles to support and enhance Performance Registration Information Systems Management (PRISM) and Innovative Technology Deployment (ITD) program activities.
+The California Department of Motor Vehicles (DMV) Registration Operations Division (ROD) is requesting resources of \$330,000 via the California Highway Patrol (CHP), lead state agency, beginning in federal FY 2020.
+Funding resources will be utilized to cover 1) contractual costs for the maintenance/support and modifications to DMV's International Registration Plan (IRP) system used for registering apportioned commercial vehicles and 2) travel costs to attend the Performance Registration Information Systems Management (PRISM) workshop in support of PRISM program activities.